stackhpc/ansible-slurm-appliance/docs/upgrades.md

    site-specific configuration.
 In general changes to existing functionality will aim to be backward compatible.
 Alteration of site-specific configuration will usually only be necessary to use new functionality or where functionality has been upstreamed as above.
-   Note that the `environments/common/layouts/everything` file contains all possible groups which can be used to enable features; diff this against your e.g.
+   Note that the upstream `environments/site/inventory/groups` file contains all possible groups which can be used to enable features.
+This will be updated when pulling changes from the StackHPC repo, and any new groups should be enabled/disabled as required for your site.
-   `environments/site/inventory/groups` file to see new features which you may wish to enable in the latter file.

    Make changes as necessary.